top of page

 Lucas lamps with lenses held on with screws for 1965 and on

-COLD WEATHER PACKAGE (-15C).
 Citroën had cold weather options available for the DS/ID since the early 1960's, mainly consisting of a supplemental heater and a cable-operated flap to block air flow to the radiator.
 By the mid-1960's they were calling these options the -5C, -15C, or -20C cold weather options, each with different details.

-Based on existing cars and the some admittedly weak documentation, we think that all Canadian DS's, ID's from 1965-1972 had the -15C option as standard equipment.
+All Canadian DS's and ID's from 1965-1972 had the -15C option as standard equipment.

 Rear seat heater behind rear backrest